BSc International Management student Arianne, shares her experience of studying abroad in Madrid.

 I would say to any students that are reading this blog and thinking about coming to Warwick to not hesitate for a second.
 No matter what kind of person you are, you will always feel welcomed at WBS.
 If I had the chance to start all over again, I would not change a single thing!
 As for my future plans, I am now convinced that Warwick is the place to be.
 I am currently preparing to apply for the WBS postgraduate program.

-If you are interested in undertaking an exchange placement at Warwick Business School, please contact the International Student Office’s Study Abroad Team.
+If you are interested in undertaking an exchange placement at Warwick Business School, please contact the Student Mobility Team in Student Opportunity.